microaeris/easy6502/aeris_6502_style_guide.md

-Reasoning: The data stack is not located in the zero page since the ZP should be saved for variables and operations that can take advantage of direct zero page addressing. `lda` using indirect y addressing costs one additional cycle when compared to using a software stack on the ZP and accessing with absolute X addressing (or ZP,X).
+Reasoning: The data stack is not located in the zero page since the ZP should be saved for variables and operations that can take advantage of direct zero page addressing. `lda` using indirect Y addressing costs one additional cycle when compared to using a software stack on the ZP and accessing with absolute X addressing (or ZP,X).
 Parameter access is not a frequent enough use case to justify the space that would be required to store it in the ZP.